-When managed properly, time is a powerful ally that can help take your business to greater heights.
+When managed properly, time is a powerful tool that can help grow a business.

-There is no one right way to develop time management skills, but there are several ways you can acquire and hone them.
+There is no one right way to develop time management skills, nor is there one skill that trumps all the others.
+Rather, there are several skills we recommend you develop and ways you can use to hone them.

-Probably the most important time management skill you need to learn and develop is decision making.
+One of the most important time management skills you should develop is decision making.

 How to develop decision-making skills

-Decisiveness is a common denominator among millionaires.
-As journalist–author Napoleon Hill discovered from studying over 500 millionaires, the world’s richest all had the habit of reaching decisions quickly.
+Decisiveness is a common trait of millionaires.
+As journalist–author Napoleon Hill discovered from studying over 500 wealthy individuals, a common habit of the world’s richest is quick decision making.

-Interestingly, they changed decisions slowly—and only when they really had to.
+Interestingly, these same wealthy entrepreneurs rarely changed their minds—and only did so if they really had to.

-By contrast, people who were slow in making decisions and changed them fast enough were the ones who could not accumulate wealth.
+By contrast, people who were slow to make decisions and changed their minds often were less likely to accumulate wealth.

 Listen and learn

-Numbers don’t lie, and you better believe it.
-The better you get at recognizing patterns, the more effective you will be at making decisions based on data.
+The better you get at using and recognizing patterns within data, the more effective you will be at making decisions.
 This is called data-driven decision making.

 2. Strategic thinking

-French scientist Louis Pasteur, after whom the process of pasteurization is named, famously quoted the popular line, “Chance favours only the prepared mind.”
+French scientist Louis Pasteur famously said, “Chance favours only the prepared mind.”

-Develop strategic thinking skills by observing and listening to your environment.
+Develop strategic thinking skills by observing your environment.

 Study the competition